bounswe/bounswe2022group1/README.md

 -> sudo docker-compose up

 Now, your app shoould be running.
 Note that, if the docker app's ports are already taken, then you should update the ports in docker-compose.yml.
+Also, you should have a .env file in the same directory where your docker-compose.yml file is located.
+In this file, you need e-mail and password specifications, which we didn't publish here.
+So, for learning them, please communicate with us.

 ### For Running Frontend App in Development Mode